game-of-nfts/gon-testnets/doc/instruction-ics721.md

 # Instruction on Interchain NFT Transfer

+This section describes how to transfer NFTs between different chains.
+For NFT basic operations, please refer to [this doc](./instruction-erc721.md).

 ## SDK Implementation

-IRISnet, Uptick and OmniFlix use [nft-transfer](https://github.com/bianjieai/nft-transfer/tree/v1.1.1-beta) to implement Interchain NFT functionality.
+IRISnet, Uptick and OmniFlix use [bianjieai/nft-transfer](https://github.com/bianjieai/nft-transfer/tree/v1.1.1-beta) to implement Interchain NFT functionality.
 These chains share the same instruction in their clients.

 **Note, whether it is the original chain or the target chain, the portID of cross-chain transfer nft is fixed `nft-transfer`**